Purchase of a Leasehold Flat or House

 In addition there are other expenses (called disbursements) that you may have to pay

-Disbursements are costs, such as search fees, related to your case that are payable to third parties.
+Disbursements are costs, such as Land Registry and any other expenses, related to your case that are payable to third parties.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
-There are certain disbursements which will be set out in the individual lease relating to the Property.
 The disbursements which we anticipate will apply are set out separately below.
-This list is not exhaustive and other disbursements may apply depending on the terms of the lease.
-We will update you on the specific fees upon receipt of the documents from the seller’s conveyancer.

 Usual disbursements are:-